 The voting in the constituency has meanwhile started on a low note as Nkhata Bay Town Hall which is the main polling centre with 2733 registered voters had fewer than 10 people who were waiting to cast their vote by the time the exercise started few minutes after 6:00 am.

-A team of international observers from International Foundation for Electoral Systems IFES are already on ground in the constituency doing their work.
+A team of inter1 observers from Inter1 Foundation for Electoral Systems IFES are already on ground in the constituency doing their work.

 The Nkhata Bay Parliamentary seat fell vacant when the Supreme Court nullified the constituency's 2019 poll result where Symon Vuwa Kaunda was declared winner.
 His main contender, Raphael Joseph Mhone challenged the result.

 In Chikwembere Ward, Blantyre North voting has also started on a low note in some of the polling centres as few voters turned out to cast their votes.
 For instance, at Mdeka and Namitsitsi Primary Schools only a handful were present at 6 am to cast their vote.
 At least 17,959 voters are expected to cast their vote to choose a councillor from six candidates who are competing to occupy the vacant seat in Blantyre North.

 The six are: Joyce Chimkwita who is standing on independent ticket, Flossie Hera of Democratic Progressive Party - DPP, Nelson Kalumbi of United Transformation Movement - UTM, Wyson Makungwa of Malawi Congress Party - MCP, Jacks Nkhoma - UDF and Benny Samson also on an independent ticket.

 Presiding Officer at Chikwembere primary school Joana Thimba said voting commenced at 06:00 am.

 The seat in Blantyre North Chikwembere Ward fell vacant after the death of Mathews Jirani.